umbraco/UmbracoDocs/13/umbraco-cms/reference/configuration/richtexteditorsettings.md

 ## Invalid elements

-Specifies invalid HTML elements for the rich text editor
+Specifies invalid HTML elements for the rich text editor.
+For instance, in the config above the `font` element is not allowed.

 ## Commands